chrisjsewell/ipypublish/docs/source/notebook_conversion.rst

 and combined in ‘natural’ sorted order, i.e. 2_name.ipynb before 10_name.ipynb.
 By default, notebooks beginning ’_’ are ignored.

-All available converters are also listed by ``nbpublish -h``.
+All available converters are also listed by ``nbpublish --list-exporters``.
 Three of note are:

 -  **latex_ipypublish_main** is the **default** and converts cells to latex according to metadata tags on an ‘opt in’ basis.
 Note that, for